Kn0rk3/memories_bulk_downloader/README.md

 ## ⚡ Quick Start

-1. Export your Snapchat Memories data from your Snapchat account
+1. Export your Snapchat memories data from your Snapchat account
 2. Upload the `memories_history.html` file to the application
 3. Select the months/years you want to download
 4. Start downloading your memories directly to your device